Two issues deter passengers from using buses more than anything else.

 These buses link airport car parks with the terminals.
 Where they differ from regular urban buses is that some of the seats have been replaced with luggage racks.

-As with the tourist and other airport buses these buses are often used by people who in their normal daily lives do not use buses; unfortunately some of the examples used at British airports do not act as good ambassadors for attracting passengers to bus transport (indeed, they fuel every imaginable negative stereotype).
+As with leisure-themed (tourist) and other airport buses these buses are often used by people who in their normal daily lives do not use buses; so the entire bus industry benefits when airport car park buses are able to act as good ambassadors for attracting passengers to bus transport - rather than fuel just about every imaginable negative stereotype.

 All over advertising buses are otherwise ordinary buses which have been painted in a special livery, usually to promote something - such as a commercial product or for a specific event.

 Just two examples are shown here - of course the possible source material for these images could be said to be "virtually inexhaustible"

 Dual-mode vehicles which can travel on the public highway as buses and on a railway as a rail-bus are not new, but the concept has always been relatively rare.
 These images show several different low-capacity railbuses which in the mid-2000's Japanese Railways (Hokkaido) was evaluating for use on its quieter routes.
 The reason for doing this was to try and find a a cheaper way to operate the third of its' rail network which carries less than 500 passengers a day.

 The vehicles feature four highway wheels for roads and four steel wheels plus two rubber tyres for tracks.
 Switching between rail and highway modes takes about 15 seconds.